Pros & Cons of Buying a Home with a Swimming Pool

 Swimming is a good way of burning calories too.
 Even at a gentle swimming pace, you can burn over 400 calories per hour.
 This is better than many other activities, like walking or yoga.

 Having a pool gives you the opportunity to take a dip and refresh after a stressful day at work.
-Your pool will allow you to easily decompress when you need it.
+It will allow you to easily decompress when you need it.
 Instead of soaking in the bath to relax, you can jump in the pool.

 On a hot day, what is better than taking a plunge in your very own pool?
-In the hot summer months, your pool will be something you value a lot to cool yourself down.
+In the hot summer months, it will be something you value a lot to cool yourself down.

 Owning a pool does, unfortunately, come with quite a few downsides.